-Comparison with other scales of Mental Status
+Comparison With Other Scales of Mental Status

 Other scales for assessing mental status exist and may be superior to AVPU in specific settings.

 The ACDU Scale (alertness, confusion, drowsiness, and unresponsiveness) is another 4-point scale similar to AVPU.
 One study showed that ACDU might be superior for the simple ward assessment of seriously ill patients compared to AVPU.
 Additionally, median GCS scores associated with ACDU were 15, 13, 10, and 6.
 The median values of ACDU were more evenly distributed than AVPU when researchers compared both scales to GCS.
-This even distribution may indicate that ACDU is superior at identifying early deteriorations in the conscious level when they occur in critically ill ward patients compared to AVPU.
+This even distribution may indicate that ACDU is superior at identifying early deterioration in the conscious level when they occur in critically ill ward patients than AVPU.

 The Simplified Motor Score (SMS) categorizes and scores patients in the following three categories: obeys commands, localizes pain, and withdraws to pain or worse.
 It is useful in evaluating patients in the pre-hospital and acute care setting for possible traumatic brain injury.
-One study has shown it to have the best interrater reliability for assessing the altered loss of consciousness (LOC) of traumatic and non-traumatic cause among AVPU, GCS, and ACDU.
+One study has shown it to have the best interrater reliability for assessing the altered loss of consciousness (LOC) of traumatic and non-traumatic causes among AVPU, GCS, and ACDU.

 Utility in First Aid, Pre-Hospital Care, and Emergency Care

 The AVPU scale is a quick and simple way of detecting altered mental status (AMS) in a patient.
 No formal training is necessary to use this score.
 It can be utilized during first aid and in the pre-hospital setting as any score lower than an "A" is considered abnormal until proven otherwise.
 This result should prompt the examiner to conduct additional assessments or begin more definitive care.
-EMS crews may begin with AVPU, to be followed by a GCS assessment if the AVPU score is below "A." AVPU is less detailed than the Glasgow Coma Scale, but it is performable more quickly.
+EMS crews may begin with AVPU, followed by a GCS assessment if the AVPU score is below "A." AVPU is less detailed than the Glasgow Coma Scale, but it is performable more quickly.
 AVPU was initially used in the primary survey of trauma patients, as a decreased mental status could indicate inadequate circulation of oxygenated blood to the brain.